Mohitsa17/agency-portfolio-task/README.md

 ## 📄 License

-This project is created for Flipr Placement Assignment.
+This project is created for Placement Assignment.

 ---